Click to Skip Ad

 Eugene Levy in “The Reluctant Traveler.”
 Image source: Apple

-Where the latter was an urbane, profane, frequently mesmerizing writer with a masterful command of prose who was in love with the world, Levy is a 77-year-old fussbudget who prefers his creature comforts in lieu of traveling the globe — and who especially prefers luxe hotels and fine meals over venturing out to mingle with the locals.
-So, of course, that’s exactly what Apple gives Levy a show to do.
-To visit a series of exotic and far-flung locales, enjoy swanky accommodations, but also to carpe the diem.
+Where the latter was an urbane, profane, frequently mesmerizing writer with a masterful command of prose who was in love with the world, Levy is an elderly fussbudget who prefers his creature comforts in lieu of traveling the globe — and who especially prefers luxe hotels and fine meals over venturing out to mingle with the locals.
+So, of course, that’s exactly what Apple gives Levy a show to do, a show that has him visit a series of exotic and far-flung locales, enjoy swanky accommodations, and generally carpe the diem.

 This show was a delightful surprise for me, as much for the astonishing visuals as for its reminder that you’re never too old to get a little out of your comfort zone.